Things to do in The Coromandel

 Don’t let these steep cliffs scare you off!

-You can take a rest at the DOC hut with either a quick stop or stay overnight with accommodations available for up to 80 people (but you must pre-book!).
-The benefit of this is if you want to see an incredible sunrise at the top.
-Just note everything is BYO, from bedding to cooking utensils.
+You can rest at the DOC hut, either for a quick stop or overnight, with accommodations available for up to 80 people (but you must pre-book!).
+The benefit of this is that you can see an incredible sunrise at the top.
+Just note that everything is BYO, from bedding to cooking utensils.

 What would you add to my list of things to do in The Coromandel?
 What are you most looking forward to seeing?
 Let us know in the comments!